dancju/dancju.github.io/_posts/2019-01-30-dag-cryptocurrency.md

 Replacing blockchain with block-DAG helps IOTA, Obyte, and Conflux reach a high throughput.
 Conflux claims in the paper that it "achieves 2.88G/h under 4MB block and 5s generation interval."

-However, IOTA and Obyte fail to find a way to resolve double-spendings autonomously and introduce authorities as the resolver of double-spending, which makes their networks vulnerable to _cyber attacks_ and _politics_.
-If a) the attacker controls the IOTA coordinator or controls 7 of the 12 Obyte witnesses, or b) the IOTA coordinator do evil or 7 of the 12 Obyte witnesses conspire for evil, the marginal cost of launching double-spending attacks would be almost zero.
+However, IOTA and Obyte fail to find a way to resolve double-spendings autonomously and introduce stakeholders as the resolver of double-spending, which makes their networks vulnerable to _cyber attacks_ and _politics_.
+If a) the attacker controls the IOTA coordinator or controls 7 of the 12 Obyte witnesses, or b) the IOTA coordinator do evil or 7 of the 12 Obyte witnesses conspire for evil, the marginal cost of launching double-spending attacks would be negligible.

 In Bitcoin and Conflux, in contrast, double-spendings are resolved in a decentralised manner which is more robust than the authority-led approach.
-Even though attackers can rent hash power to launch 51% attacks, each attack takes a considerable cost, i.e. the marginal cost is high.
+Even though attackers can rent hash power to launch 51% attacks, its cost would very possibly be higher than the return.

 # References